argoproj/argo-events/api/event-source.md

 <p>

-EnableWorkflowIdentity determines if your project authenticates to GCP with WorkflowIdentity or CredentialsFile.
-If true, authentication is done with WorkflowIdentity.
+EnableWorkloadIdentity determines if your project authenticates to GCP with WorkloadIdentity or CredentialsFile.
+If true, authentication is done with WorkloadIdentity.
 If false or omitted, authentication is done with CredentialsFile.

 </p>